Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Thanks for reading and I hope you have found this review useful.

-If you want to check out some other options under 1,000 or want to compare the Yamaha LL6 to others in this price range, check out my top 5 acoustics under 1,000 at the link below.
+If you want to check out some other options under 1,000 or want to compare the Yamaha LL6 to other models in this price range, check out my top 5 acoustic guitars under 1,000 at the link below.

 >>Top 5 Acoustic Guitars Under 1,000